Friends Meeting will hold its annual Friends Fall Festival on October 11 from

 soup, homemade macaroni and cheese, juicy grilled hot dogs with all the trimmings, and sugary funnel

 cake, washed down with hot apple cider, coffee, or cold drinks.
 Or stop

 into our Friendly Café indoors to sample homemade pastries, cakes and

-delicious pumpkin and apple pies and specialty teas.
+delicious pumpkin and apple pies, and specialty teas and coffee.

 Admission and parking are free.